5 Simple Ways to Cook Shiitake Mushrooms at Home

 Shiitake mushrooms with text

-• Gently clean them with a damp paper towel to remove any dirt and debris.
+• Gently clean them with a paper towel to remove any dirt and debris.

-• Remove the shiitake mushroom stems with a knife to cut them off (or gently twisting and pulling them off by hand).
-Don’t throw away the tough stems!
-Instead, slice them thinly and use them to add a chewy texture to your dish.
+• Remove the shiitake mushroom stems with a knife to cut them off (or gently twist and pull them off by hand).

 • Cut off the base of the stem, which is too tough to eat.